udit19281/Netflix-Cloud-Computing/README.md

 React can handle multiple clients.

 Availability:
+Since searching and video streaming is computationally expensive, a dedicate server caters to these tasks.
+Also, user authentication tasks are less computatinally expensive but more in number, hence another server is dediated for these tasks.
-Databases of both the servers store the same data at all times .If one of them fails, the system will exclusively use the second one.
+Databases of both the servers store the same data at all times .
 Databases are write synchronised

+Fail-over/Migration:
+If one of the databases fails, the system will exclusively use the second one.They are write synchronised.